CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 ## Overview

-_Instanced 3D Model_ is a tile format for efficient streaming and rendering of a large number models, called _instances_, with slight variations.
+_Instanced 3D Model_ is a tile format for efficient streaming and rendering of a large number of models, called _instances_, with slight variations.
 In the simplest case, the same tree model, for example, may be located - or _instanced_ - in several places.
-Each instance references the same model, and has per-instance properties such as position.
+Each instance references the same model, and has per-instance properties, such as position.

 In addition to trees, Instanced 3D Model is useful for fire hydrants, sewer caps, lamps, traffic lights, etc.